 Whatever the cause of your broken cable, to replace it is a task that is both costly and time consuming.
 You can expect to pay anywhere from $125 to $150 dollars to fix this important part of your garage door system.

 In order to open and close, your garage door relies solely on your garage door opener.
 If your batteries are fully charged, and you did see any damage to the actual opener, then there’s a good chance that the safety sensors are either misaligned or have an obstruction in the way.

 Safety sensors are located at the bottom of your garage door to prevent the door from closing on any objects.
 In order to work properly, both safety sensors need to be able to beam towards one another without anything in the way.
 If you do not see an obstruction blocking the sensors, please call a technician right away as this might be a problem better suited for an expert.
 Expect to pay around $50 – $100.00 for this repair,

 If you find yourself dealing with a broken garage door, please do not hesitate to call an expert to help fix your problem.
 Garage doors can be quite dangerous if they are broken and truthfully, you should never try to fix them on your own.
 At Florida Garage Door Company, we are the number one experts in garage door repairs and services.
 Our trucks are fully loaded and our highly skilled professionals are always on standby ready to tackle your garage door needs any time of the day.
+We serve clients all across Broward and Palm Beach Counties.
 So please give us a call and find out why we are South Florida’s number one place for all your garage door needs.